dbfischer/bsdist/Documentation/Main/Extensions/Index.rst

    :align: left

 Before including an extension setup, try to understand the provided configuration (changes) and/or templates.
 What was changed compared to the original setups?
 Include the configuration files of additional extension in the root files using INCLUDE_TYPOSCRIPT.
-See constant.ts and setup.ts.
+See *constant.ts* and *setup.ts*.

-Example from setup.ts, at the end of the file.
+Example from *setup.ts*, at the end of the file.

 .. code-block:: typoscript